Rule of Law

 Rules are ethical up to a point, but circumstance has to be taken into account.

-The heart of the law individual most always will jump to the end of the book and read the last page.
+The heart of the law, individuals will always jump to the end of the book and read the last page.

-The letter of the law individual will dutifully read each and every page till they get to the end.
+The letter of the law, individuals will dutifully read each and every page till they get to the end.

 The letter of the law person will call the police and report a noise violation.